popphp/pop-auth/README.md

 OVERVIEW
 --------
 Pop Auth is a component of the Pop PHP Framework 2.
 It provides integrated adapters to authenticate users with a file, a database, over HTTP or with a LDAP server.
-It includes support for encrypted passwords.
+It also includes support for authenticating using encrypted passwords.

 INSTALL
 -------

-Install `Pop auth` using Composer.
+Install `Pop Auth` using Composer.

     composer require popphp/pop-auth